Leafwing-Studios/fop-rules/docs/rules/combat/statuses.md

 You may voluntarily go prone by spending 5 feet of movement.

-## Restrained

-You have disadvantage on basic attacks.
-Basic attacks against you have advantage.
-You cannot spend movement.

 ## Unconscious

 You may not take major actions, minor actions or reactions.
 You cannot spend movement.
 You do not have a zone of control.
 You cannot benefit from any of your senses.